dss-extensions/dss_capi/README.md

 ## Credits / Acknowledgment

-This project is derived from EPRI's OpenDSS and the same license is used.
+This project is derived from EPRI's OpenDSS and the same style of license is used.
 See `LICENSE` and `OPENDSS_LICENSE`, also check each subfolder for more details.

-Note that, since OpenDSS depends on KLU via KLUSolve, the KLU licensing conditions (LGPL or GPL, depending on how you build KLU) apply to the resulting binaries; check the files `klusolve/COPYING`, `klusolve/lgpl_2_1.txt` and the SuiteSparse documentation.
+Note that, since OpenDSS depends on KLU via KLUSolve, the KLU licensing conditions (LGPL or GPL, depending on how you build KLU) apply to the resulting binaries; from the DSS-Extension KLUSolve repository, check the files `klusolve/COPYING`, `klusolve/lgpl_2_1.txt`, the SuiteSparse documentation and the Eigen3 documentation.

-I thank my colleagues at the University of Campinas, Brazil, for providing feedback and helping me test this project.
+Thanks to colleagues at the University of Campinas, Brazil, for providing feedback and helping me test this project, as well as everyone that reported issues and helped the development.